julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 It was the kind of healing that smells, stains your fingers, and works better than you'd expect.

-These weren’t treatments pulled from textbooks.
-Some passed from grandmother to granddaughter.
+These treatments passed from grandmother to granddaughter.
 Others came in dreams.

 This is your **folk herbal first aid guide** — time to take notes from witches and generational healers.